atgreen/red-light-green-light/README.md

 The first step is to identify the type of report we're evaluating and convert it into a canonical form.
-The canonical form is defined simply as this: a json object.
+The canonical form is defined simply as this: a JSON object.
 No special schema is defined.

 Policies are maintained in git repos, and consist of three plain text
 files: `XFAIL`, `FAIL`, and `PASS`.
-Each of these files contains a list of json matching expressions to match again the canonical test results.
+Each of these files contains a list of JSON matching expressions to match again the canonical test results.
 They are evaluated this order: `XFAIL`, `FAIL`, `PASS`.

 `XFAIL` contains matchers for test results we are expecting to fail and allowing to pass anyway.
 These are your exceptions.
-Any matching json objects are removed from the test results before processing with FAIL.
+Any matching JSON objects are removed from the test results before processing with FAIL.

 `FAIL` contains matchers for tests results that are definitely failures.
-The are removed from the test results before processing with `PASS`.
+They are removed from the test results before processing with `PASS`.

 `PASS` contains matchers for known test passes.
 These are removed from the test results.